 What makes a city “smart” and what benefits does it bring?

 Broadly speaking, a smart city is one in which data and technology are put to work to improve the lives of citizens and visitors.
-There is no universal definition of a smart city while the concept varies by city and country, depending on the level of development.
+There is no universal definition of a smart city the concept varies by city and country, depending on the level of development.
 At the same time, it is also determined by the willingness and aspiration of citizens and governments to implement change and reform.

 At the forefront of a smart city’s development is the adoption of advanced technologies to improve urban efficiency.
 Artificial intelligence (AI), big data, and 5G are examples of technologies that can bring about large improvements to the quality of life.